Arthrofibrosis Treatment Specialist

 Post-operative care typically includes medications, the use of a brace, continuous motion machines and a detailed physical therapy rehabilitation program.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 The rehabilitation guidelines prescribed by Dr. Provencher are extremely important so patients can achieve a full recovery and reduce the risk of recurrent knee arthrofibrosis.
 A physical therapy program will begin immediately after the procedure and is aimed at restoring normal range of motion.
 Recovery time following surgical arthrofibrosis treatment varies for each patient, depending on severity of scar tissue and procedure performed by Dr. Provencher.

-If you suffer from knee arthrofibrosis and would like more resources on arthrofibrosis treatment options, please contact Dr. Matthew Provencher, orthopedic knee surgeon in the Vail, Aspen and Denver, Colorado area.
+If you suffer from knee arthrofibrosis and would like more resources on arthrofibrosis treatment options, please contact Dr. Matthew Provencher, orthopedic knee surgeon in the Vail, Aspen, Colorado Springs and Denver, Colorado area.